Neighbors Helping Neighbors Since 1911

 Live Fire Acquired Structures Training

-When opportunities arise, the Libby Volunteer Fire Department utilizes abandoned structures to provide fire personnel with invaluable hands-on, fire ground experience in a controlled environment.
-Furthmore, the volunteers are able to gain additional experience by performing fire attack drills, managing hose lines, and improving search and rescue techniques.
+When opportunities arise, the Libby Volunteer Fire Department utilizes abandoned structures to provide fire personnel with hands–on, fireground experience in a safe and controlled environment.
+Furthmore, our volunteers are able to gain additional experience by performing fire attack drills, managing hose lines, and improving search and rescue techniques.
+However, because this type of scenario is generally limited by the availability of resources and requires significant planning, we are fortunate to be able to practice this exercise one to two times annually.

 Specialty Training Exercises